-- We have had a close relationship with Watterson-Lake Elementary School, on West 69th Street in Cleveland, for nearly twenty years.
+- We have had a close relationship with Waverly Elementary School, on West 76th Street in Cleveland, for over twenty years.
 Several parishioners volunteer to be individual tutors for young children struggling to keep up with grade-level work.
-Every year, in our “Share the Blessings” project, parish families/individuals are paired with particularly needy Watterson-Lake kids on the recommendation of their teachers.
+Every year, in our “Share the Blessings” project, parish families/individuals are paired with particularly needy Waverly kids on the recommendation of their teachers.
 Each individual/family provides a “blessing bag” to their child which contains a new winter coat, a new school outfit, a gift card for shoes, a toy, and some school supplies.
 We touch the lives of some 50 kids and their families this way.

-- We are covenant parters with The Lakewood Christian Service Center, which provides food, clothing, housing, and other critical services for those in need.
+- We are covenant partners with The Lakewood Christian Service Center, which provides food, clothing, housing, and other critical services for those in need.

 - We make our building available to all manner of community groups and activities.